 Yard drainage is probably the most overlooked component of your home’s plumbing system.
 If you have a landscaped yard, paved area, or swimming pool area, poor drainage can present a whole range of issues for you as a property owner.
 Poor yard drainage makes for the risk of creating a breeding ground for insects, and foul stagnant water.
 Both of these present health issues for you and your family.
 Additional points of concern include ruined plants, shrubbery, and potential trip and falls.

 The 4 most common yard drainage problems

 1. Clogged Yard Drains and Area Drains

 Many things can clog yard drains.
 Because many yard drains are located near a grass area, the usual suspects are leaves, twigs, grass cuttings, and trash.
 It’s always a good idea to periodically check your yard and area drains.
 You can see a small portion of yard drain from above the grating.
-You should see if an accumulation of debris or sediment is obstructing the water flow.
+It should be easy to see if an accumulation of debris or sediment is obstructing the water flow.
 This cure can be as simple as opening the grate when necessary and removing these items lying in the base of the drain.
 This is an easy fix; you can use a garden scoop, or simply put on a rubber glove and use your hand.

 It is not advisable to flush them with a garden hose, as these items then tend to clog the pipe itself.
 If there is a long-standing problem that has made its way into the pipe, a sewer cleaning or water jet may be needed.
 In some cases pushing a pressurized garden hose in and out of the pipe can flush out the debris.

 2. Dirt and Debris in Yard Drain